sprintertech/sprinter-sdk/docs/docs/04-react-sdk/04-methods-reference/useSprinterTokens.md

 - **Automatic Fetch**: When `SprinterContext` is initialized, the `getAvailableTokens` function is automatically called to pre-fetch token data.
 - If the tokens have already been fetched, the hook will return the cached list to optimize performance.
 - Tokens are fetched from Sprinter’s supported blockchain networks.

-For further details on other hooks, check the [Methods Reference](./useSprinterBalances.md).